-“I have brought along my latest paranormal horror short story, can I read it out?” asked Stacey clutching her floral notepad.
+“I have brought along my latest paranormal horror short story, can I read it out?”
+Stacey raised aloft her black skull notepad.

-“Is it going to make me feel unsettled?” asked Richard whilst doing up his cardigan and adjusting his bow tie.
+“Is it going to make me feel unsettled again?”
+Richard buttoned up his cardigan and adjusted his red bow tie.

 Stacey glared at him.

-Moira dabbed her forehead with a hankie, Karl shifted uncomfortably in his seat and Richard started muttering something to himself about his weak gut.
+Moira dabbed her forehead with a hankie, Karl shifted uncomfortably in his seat and Richard started muttering something to himself about his intestine issues.

-“Well Stacey, that was…erm…erm…very different” said Matt.
+“Well Stacey, that was…erm…erm…very different,” mumbled Matt.
 He often wondered where this sweet looking girl with her complicated floral skirts, billowy white blouses and long blonde hair, neatly pinned up, got her graphic and violent ideas from.

-“I didn’t get it” piped up Richard causing Stacey to roll her eyes and sigh loudly.
+“I didn’t get it,” piped up Richard, causing Stacey to roll her eyes.

 “Why couldn’t your main character just talk to the headless man who kept trying to kill her?” asked Richard.

-“OMG Richard, he was a GHOST” sighed Stacey.
+“OMG Richard, he was a GHOST,” snapped Stacey.

-“And headless” piped up Karl trying to look serious.
+“And the man he was talking to was headless,” piped up Karl trying to look serious.

 Everyone gave him a round of applause and he did a mock bow which made Moira smile.